dpedu/pyircbot/docs/module_guide/_module_guide.rst

 .. code-block:: python

-    from pyircbot.modulebase import ModuleBase,ModuleHook
+    from pyircbot.modulebase import ModuleBase, hook
     class EchoExample(ModuleBase):

 The class's ``__init__`` method accepts 2 args - a reference to the bot's API and what the bot has decided to name this module.
 These are passed to ModuleBase.
 Module's init method should be as quick as possible.
-The bot loads modules one after the other so a long delay slows bot startup.
+The bot loads modules sequentially on startup and you should avoid long operations here as it will undesirably slow bot startup time.

 .. code-block:: python